Yuhannakapali/cnc-arm-/README.md

 # cnc-arm-
-this project was created with purpose of creating a Diy cnc machine capable of ploting any vector with g code
+this project was created with purpose of creating a Diy robot arm which can do task once its is teached.